MatthijsvdWielen/firely-docs-simplifier/implementation_guide/ig_management.rst

 The GitHub webhook enables you to manage your Implementation Guide (IG) without using the editor interface directly.
 Detailed instructions for setting this up can be found in the `GitHub integration documentation <../data_governance_and_quality_control/simplifierGithub.html#github-webhook-to-manage-implementation-guides>`_.

 Implementation Guides are now organized in a folder-based structure, providing greater flexibility for templating and editing.
 Each IG includes a configuration file called guide.yaml and requires a specific folder structure to function correctly.
-If you still have a legacy guide, we highly recommend :ref:`migrating to the new IG style <.. _ig_migration>`.
+If you still have a legacy guide, we highly recommend :ref:`migrating to the new IG style <ig_migration>`.

 When you create an IG using the Simplifier UI, an initial guide.yaml file and the required folders are automatically generated.
 It is advisable to add a few folders and empty pages to familiarize yourself with the required structure.
 Once this is done, you can move your IG to GitHub.